iotaledger/iota.js/README.md

 ### `toTrytes`

 Converts ASCII characters into trytes according to our encoding schema (read the source code for more info as to how it works).
-Currently only works with ASCII.
+Currently only works with valid ASCII characters.
+As such, if you provide invalid characters the function will return `null`.
 In case you want to convert JSON data, stringify it first.

 #### Input
 ```
-iota.utils.toTrytes(string)
+iota.utils.toTrytes(input)
 ```

-1. **`string`**: `String` String you want to convert into trytes.
+1. **`input`**: `String` String you want to convert into trytes.
+All non-string values should be converted into strings first.

 #### Returns
-`string` - trytes
+`string || null` - trytes, or null in case you provided an invalid ASCII character

 ---